isaacfonner/API-Tester-Tool/README.md

 # API-Tester-Tool
-A Tool for sending example API get requests
+A Tool for sending HTTP get requests to test APIs